-Short-Term Investment Fund - At year-end, all of the College's investments valued at \$1,026,514.27 were held in the STIF.
+Short-Term Investment Fund - At year-end, the College's investments held in the STIF were valued at \$997,511.34.
 Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
 The College's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy.